My my academic research focussed on two general themes:

 - 2014-2016: As part of a three year Marie Curie Fellowship (IOF), I have been a visiting scholar at Keith Johnson’s phonology lab (University of California, Berkeley), and at the Chang lab (UCSF), for the past two years.

-- 2016- now: I am currently a postdoctoral researcher at the Neurobiology of Language department, headed by Peter Hagoort.
+- 2016- 2018: I was a postdoctoral researcher at the Neurobiology of Language department, headed by Peter Hagoort.

-- ECoG (I have spent the past two years as a Marie Curie fellow in Berkeley and San Francisco, learning to work with electrocorticography)
+- ECoG (I have spent two years as a Marie Curie fellow in Berkeley and San Francisco, learning to work with electrocorticography)

 - Behavioral tasks such as categorization; discrimination and reaction time measures.